 I have no idea what the non-uploaded scripts and uploaded scripts lines are supposed to be telling me.
 But when I click on the little gray boxes for “this script,” I can see percentages, and calculate that with nine totals ratings, this script has received two 8s, one 7, one 6, four 5s and one 4.
 This guy has four other scripts on the site.
 He’s clearly no slouch–but there is still quite a range of opinions regarding the script.
 Just for interest, here are his public script reviews:

 I’m not sure who controls choosing which reviews are public–the writer of the script, or also the writer of the review?
-Could he have chosen to show us all of the reviews, or is there a limit?
+Could the writer have chosen to show us all of the reviews, or is there a limit?

 This is where pay-to-play “opportunities” like The Blacklist become a slippery slope.
 Maybe the guy in our example started off with low scores, but he just kept paying until he found those two enthusiastic readers?
 What if, with only one or two paid evals, my scripts just haven’t found those ideal readers yet?
-What if I decide to host for additional months?
-What if I pay for two more evaluations?
+What if I decide to host for additional months and pay for two more evaluations?
 What if I pay for six more?
-When you’re searching for luck in a haystack, it seems like you have to keep throwing hay until you find it.
+When you’re searching for luck in a haystack, it seems like you have to keep throwing hay –and money — until you find it.

 *These are wrong, half-remembered ballpark numbers, but you can probably find the right ones by internet searching or reading Desperate Networks.